As part of the Field Education program, each student commits to:

 While students are required to complete two units (credits) of Field Education, students may choose to complete up to three Divinity School-funded placements.
-Students may also complete their Field Education requirements through a self-initiated placement (funded or unfunded), as well as through a unit of approved Clinical Pastoral Education (CPE), for a total of up to five Field Education placements.
+Students may also complete their Field Education requirements through a self-initiated placement (funded or unfunded), as well as through a unit of approved Clinical Pastoral Education (CPE), for a total of up to four Field Education placements.

 International Field Education opportunities are also available.
-The program includes internships in Mexico, Guatemala, El Salvador, Kenya, South Africa, and Uganda.
+The program includes internships in Mexico, El Salvador, Kenya, South Africa, and Uganda.

 - the assignment process